 October 31 - November 3, 2011 in Berlin, Germany

 This course is held in cooperation with Prof. J.R.
 Lakowicz from the Center for Fluorescence Spectroscopy & the Department of Biochemistry and Molecular Biology, University of Maryland School of Medicine, Baltimore, Maryland, USA

-This course was held in Europe for the eigth time and was again greatly enjoyed by all participants.
-Altogether more than 40 people from universities and industry from 18 different countries participated.
-They attended 12 lectures and 5 hands-on experiment sessions with 7 different instruments from 3 companies, covering different methods and procedures in fluorescence spectroscopy.
+This course was held in Europe for the ninth time and was again an inspiring event.
+Altogether more than 40 people from universities and industry from 19 different countries participated.
+They attended 12 lectures and 5 hands-on experiment sessions with 5 different instruments from 2 companies, covering different methods and procedures in fluorescence spectroscopy.

 The lectures on Monday and Tuesday dealt with basic of steady-state and time-resolved fluorescence spectroscopy, instrumentation and data analysis.
 They covered time- and frequency-domain measurements, anisotropy, solvent effects, quenching and Förster Resonance Energy Transfer (FRET).

 The lectures on Wednesday and Thursday covered advanced time-resolved fluorescence topics and data analysis.
 Applications of fluorescence in biophysics, sensing, clinical chemistry or material science were presented along with an introduction into fluorescence microscopy.

 Apart from the lectures, hands-on experimentation (steady-state and time-resolved experiments as well as data analysis) was offered on various instruments provided by market leading companies.

 The following companies offered hands-on experiments during the course:

 - Joseph R. Lakowicz, Professor of Biochemistry and Director of the Center for Fluorescence Spectroscopy

 - Zygmunt "Karol" Gryczynski, Professor at the Department of Physics and Astronomy at the Texas Christian University